 Stolen pickup found impaled on 30 feet of steel guardrail

-This Sunday, June 4, 2017 photo shows where a stolen pickup truck was found impaled on about 30 feet of guard rail over a canal near Aberdeen in eastern Idaho.
-A worker with The Aberdeen-Springfield Canal Company discovered the white GMC Sierra pickup Sunday morning, run completely through by several yards of steel guard rail and left partially dangling in the water.
+Authorities say a stolen pickup truck was found impaled on 30 feet of guardrail in Idaho, but the driver was nowhere to be found.
+Steve Howser, the general manager of The Aberdeen -Springfield Canal Company near Pocatello, said one of his workers was driving along the canal Sunday when he came across the pickup that was run completely through by a steel guard rail and left partially dangling in the water.

 Add your comments below